devlikeapro/waha-docs/content/en/docs/how-to/sessions/index.md

 , you need to [**Create**](#create-session) a session (optionally, [**Start**](#start-session)) and authenticate it using [**QR code**](#get-qr) or [**pairing code**](#get-pairing-code).

-Here's Session Lifecycle State Diagram (click to open full size):
+Here's Session Lifecycle State Diagram:

 {{< img src="/images/waha/waha-session-lifecycle.png" >}}